celalaygar/Spring-Boot-2-3/README.md

 localhost:8182/car_with_name/{name}     localhost:8182/car_with_model/{model}
 ```
 ### 14 - Spring-Boot-14-SpringData-4-Thymeleaf-JPA-PostgreSQL
-how to use @ManyToOne for spring boot and data in multiple table.<br/>
+how to use @OneToMany and @ManyToOne for spring boot and data in multiple table.<br/>
 how to use Thymeleaf with jpa hibernate on spring boot.<br/>
 first one : create bottom table on any database called Users in pgAdmin 4.<br/> if you change database's name. you can change.
 ```